Bangladesh Armed Forces: Bangladesh War of Independence

 Following the victory of the Awami League in the 1970 elections, then-president General Yahya Khan refused to appoint its leader Sheikh Mujibur Rahman as the prime minister and launched a brutal attack named Operation Searchlight on the Bengali nationalists of the then East Pakistan, using the Pakistan Army to repress political movements.
-The number of people killed by Pakistani forces vary from a minimum of around 300,000 to a maximum of around 3 million.
-Responding to Mujib's call for rebellion, many students, workers and other civilians mutinied against Pakistan and raised the Mukti Bahini, a guerrilla force.
+The number of people killed by Pakistani forces varies from a minimum of around 300,000 to a maximum of around 3 million.
+Responding to Mujib's call for rebellion, many students, workers, and other civilians mutinied against Pakistan and raised the Mukti Bahini, a guerrilla force.
 Later on, many Bengali officers and units from the Pakistan Army and East Pakistan Rifles mutinied against their West Pakistani counterparts and joined the Mukti Bahini.
-On 17 April 1971, M. A. G Osmani took oath as the commander-in-chief of Mukti Bahini.
+On 17 April 1971, M. A. G. Osmani took an oath as the commander-in-chief of Mukti Bahini.
 While the war raged on, the necessity of a well-trained armed force was always felt.
 During the first Bangladesh Sector Commanders Conference, held from 11 to 17 July 1971, the Bangladesh Forces started its journey composed of the revolting Bengali members of the Pakistan Army and EPR.
-In this historic conference the field command structure, sector reorganization, reinforcement, appointment of field commanders and tactics of warfare were decided upon and carried out.
-On 21 November 1971, the Bangladesh Forces was divided into three separate services as Bangladesh Army, Bangladesh Navy and Bangladesh Air Force.
+In this historic conference, the field command structure, sector reorganisation, reinforcement, appointment of field commanders, and tactics of warfare were decided upon and carried out.
+On 21 November 1971, the Bangladesh Forces was divided into three separate services: the Bangladesh Army, Bangladesh Navy, and Bangladesh Air Force.

-The Bangladesh Forces received modest assistance from the Indian Government soon after the start of the war, On 3 December 1971, the India-Pakistan war broke out and Indian troops entered Bangladesh allied with the Bangladesh Armed Forces.
-On 16 December 1971, the Pakistani military surrendered to the joint Indian and Bangladesh forces.
+The Bangladesh Forces received modest assistance from the Indian Government soon after the start of the war.
+On 3 December 1971, the India-Pakistan war broke out, and Indian troops entered Bangladesh allied with the Bangladesh Armed Forces.
+On 16 December 1971, the Pakistani military surrendered to the joint Indian and Bangladeshi forces.